CTso25/Predict-Train-Prices/README.md

 __Model Preparation & Train/Test Splits__

-model_prep_withFE.py is used to load in feature engineered + reduced dataset for use in models
+model_prep_withFE.py is used to load in feature engineered + reduced dataset

 model_prep_withoutFE.py is used to load in data set without feature engineering

 __Models__